MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 - Allow Materialize IPs: If your Kafka cluster is publicly accessible, you can configure your firewall to allow connections from a set of static Materialize IP addresses.

-Follow the instructions in the section that best matches your use case.
+Select the option that works best for you.

 {{< tabs tabID="1" >}}